-Darren Jones, who co-ordinates CAMA’s Green Team services, is also a professional upcycler.
+Darren Jones, who co-ordinates CAMA’s Green Team services, is also a professional when it comes to upcycling.
 He can see potential in items that many of our clients and productions ask us to dispose of or recycle.

-Darren and the team are keen for our customers to adopt a lifecycle approach to their assets and furniture in storage, and help them to see the reuse value in unwanted items.
+Darren and the team are keen for our customers to adopt a circular economy approach to their assets and furniture in storage, and help them to see the reuse value in unwanted items.

-Recently we had a large number of chairs that came into store from a customer’s head office.
-Through our online asset management platform, the chairs were ordered to be recycled.
+Recently, we had a large number of chairs that came into store from a customer’s head office.
+Through our online asset management platform, our customer had initially ordered for the chairs to be recycled instead of reused.

-Instead of breaking down the chairs to their component parts and recycling them, Darren organised the chairs to be delivered to our reuse network in the community, and also upcycled a couple for his family.
+Instead of breaking down the chairs to their component parts and recycling them, Darren organised the chairs to be delivered and reused by an organisation in the community.
+He also upcycled a couple for his family.